- Monthly Theme: Erotic Thrillers

 Kristine: He was such a disgusting freak.
 Did he scare you?

-Kristine: Well, and the fact that he seemed genuinely hurt that Brenda didn’t want him as a client, like he really couldn’t understand.
+Kristine: The fact that he seemed genuinely hurt that Brenda didn’t want him as a client, like he really couldn’t understand.
 Just a total disconnect.
 He acts like a sensitive baby in that scene until he attacks.
+That is real boy behavior, let me tell you.

-Kristine: Yes, I agree.
+Kristine: I agree.
 Though I liked how Brenda tried to protect her “dykey” secretary from both Dick and Rusk, even though it worked against her.
 The secretary is really the one who starts the media/legal “frenzy” against Dick.
-But there is the counterbalance of the reasonable Mrs. Oxford.
+The counterbalance is the reasonable Mrs. Oxford.
 Hetty Porter was so wretched when she was all, “I would report you but I don’t want to get involved.”
 I thought that was a potshot at the bourgeoisie.

 Sean: Regarding Hetty Porter, I thought her disgust and rage at the nature of the crimes against women was pretty cathartic.
 She’s really the only person in the movie who registers how heinous the crimes are, and she’s outraged as a woman at how women’s lives are so disposable in the culture.